 33. Kimberley, Western Australia

-The Kimberley region of Western Australia is a sailor’s paradise, with thousands of islands and less people per square kilometre than almost anywhere else on earth.
+The Kimberley region of Western Australia is a sailor’s paradise, with thousands of islands and fewer people per square kilometre than almost anywhere else on earth.
 The gateway to this region is Broome, on the west coast of the Dampier Peninsula, from where you can set sail down the Hunter River to sights such as Kuri Bay, the region’s first pearling settlement, and Montgomery Reef, an inshore reef.
-The possibilities are endless.
+The hidden gems and possibilities are endless.